jundalisay/superb/content/en/research/sarkar/yogic-treatments/infertility-female.md

-+++
+---
-title= "Natural Treatment for Female Sterility And Infertility" description= "Many people think that infertility can occur due to leucorrhoea or displacement of the uterus.
-But this impression is not entirely correct" image= "/photos/jealous.jpg" linkb= "/research/sarkar/yogic-treatments/hydrocele" linkbtext= "hydrocele" linkf= "/research/sarkar/yogic-treatments/infertility-male" linkftext= "Infertility"
+title: "Natural Treatment for Female Sterility And Infertility"
+description: "Many people think that infertility can occur due to leucorrhoea or displacement of the uterus.
+But this impression is not entirely correct"
-+++
+image: "/photos/jealous.jpg"
+---

 ## Symptoms